 In times of a company crisis, it can be easy to fall into the ‘copy and paste trap’.
 When a flight is delayed or a ticket sale goes wrong and your mentions are suddenly filled with angry customers all asking the same questions, it’s only natural to want to tell them all the same answers.
 But trust me, this is only going to frustrate them even more.
 Firstly, provide a blanket answer to the problem in an individual tweet.
 Let them know that you are aware of the issue and are looking into fixing it.
 Until you know more, don’t respond to any direct messages as it’s likely the information you give may change pretty soon.

-If a resolution can’t be find, make sure you respond to each tweet as if that person was stood in front of you.
+If a resolution can’t be found, make sure you respond to each tweet as if that person was stood in front of you.
 Make a note of their situation, be empathetic and apologise for the distress caused.
 Point them in the direction of a solution for when they’re ready, but more importantly, let them know that you’re there for them now.

 Don’t Undermine Your Customer Service Colleagues

-One of the most annoying things for a customer to deal with is being one thing from a ground staff and another from social media.
+One of the most annoying things for a customer to deal with is being one thing from ground staff and another from social media.
 It’s so important to gain customer trust across the board, in all areas of your service so having conflicting arguments can be a really clumsy move.

 Ensure that your company has a strict policy that covers everything, from discount exceptions to the customer complaints process.
 This can help you avoid miscommunications on different platforms, and save you from some red-faced social media blusters later down the line!